SetKu/Solitaire-Electron/# Todo List.md

 Last-updated: 2022-01-03

 - [x] Finish forceUpdateUI method for the state.
-- [ ] Add game logic.
+- [x] Add game logic.
-- [ ] Add drag and drop playability to the game.
+- [x] Add drag and drop playability to the game.
+- [ ] Add invalid move alert.
 - [ ] Add new game button and make it functional.
 - [ ] Add timer to the game.
 - [ ] Add undo button and move tracking (history).
 - [ ] Add scoreboard to the game.
+- [ ] Make game state persistent using cookies or another form of local storage.
 - [ ] Add articles describing the Solitaire card game.
 - [ ] Add a AI move suggestion/help/I'm stuck button.